 Though collective consciousness regards Odysseus and Penelope as an archetypal couple with an unbeatable longing for one another, both parties deviated from the ideal.
-On the one hand, Odysseus had been actively promiscuous, with rumours for an illegitimate child (the Telegony is a lost ancient Greek epic poem about Telegonus, son of Odysseus by Circe), throughout his homeward journey.
+On the one hand, Odysseus had been actively promiscuous, with rumours of an illegitimate child (the Telegony is a lost ancient Greek epic poem about Telegonus, son of Odysseus by Circe), throughout his homeward journey.
 On the other hand, before being saved by her lawful husband, Penelope is portrayed as increasingly weakening to her bond under pressure, not only by the suitors but also by the grown Telemachus, who prays her to leave her husband's palace (Lattimore 1965:19.533).
-Significantly, beginning to take Odysseus for dead, along with wifehood it is also motherhood that was at risk.
-When Athena bade Telemachus return immediately from his visit to Menelaus, lest Penelope accept one of the suitors, the goddess concluded with a sweeping generalization, "For you know what the mind is like in the breast of a woman. / She wants to build up the household of the man who marries her, / and of former children and of her beloved and wedded husband, / she has no remembrance, when he is dead, nor does she think of him." (ib.
+Significantly, beginning to take Odysseus for dead, along with wifehood it is also motherhood that was withering away.
+When Athena bade Telemachus return immediately from his visit to Menelaus, lest Penelope accept one of the suitors, the goddess concluded with a sweeping generalisation, "For you know what the mind is like in the breast of a woman. / She wants to build up the household of the man who marries her, / and of former children and of her beloved and wedded husband, / she has no remembrance, when he is dead, nor does she think of him" (ib.
 1965:15.20-23).
 Of course, the story eventually led to the longed-for reunion of Odysseus and Penelope.
+However, after their reunion, Odysseus informed her, "Dear wife, we have not yet come to the limit of all our / trials.
+There is unmeasured labour left for the future, / both difficult and great and all of it I must accomplish" (ib.
+1965:23.248-250), leaving a hint about Tiresias' ominous prophecy.
+At Penelope's insistence to know, Odysseus warns her, "Your heart will have no joy in this; and I myself am not happy" (ib.
+1965:23.266).
+He tells her that he is destined to travel to many distant places and that death will come to him from the sea (ib.
+1965:23.267-283).
+Listening to such an unhappy premonition, after her legendary patience, Penelope is left with no choice but to finally respond with wishful thinking, "If the gods are accomplishing a more prosperous age / then there is hope that you shall have an escape from your troubles." (ib.
+1965:23.286-287).
+Finally, the Odyssey's Book 24 closes with Athena halting the battle between Odysseus and the families of the slain suitors and reconciling them.
+However, the foreboding of a pessimistic development of events hovers in the air.
+In The Divine Comedy's Canto XXVI, Dante describes Odysseus recounting his last adventure.
+In his hubris, he and his men travelled beyond the Pillars of Heracles and over unknown seas until they arrived beneath the firmament at the Earth's southern pole.
+There, their ship finally sank in a raging tempest shortly after they sighted the immeasurably high mount of Purgatory, set upon a solitary circular island within the vast ocean (Dante 1914:XXVI.90-142).